 Social workers should promote the general welfare of society, from local to global levels, and the development of people, their communities, and their environments.
-Social workers should advocate for living conditions conducive to the fulfillment of basic human needs and should promote social, economic, political, and cultural values and institutions that are compatible with the realization of social justice.
+Social workers should advocate

 6.02 Public Participation

 Social workers should facilitate informed participation by the public in shaping social policies and institutions.